 2.)
 Build a safe community for these scientists to connect with and support one another.
 We are launching “Adventitious Roots”, a private Discord server, which will feature a diversity of ways to engage with other Black, Indigenous, and & Latine Plant Scientists.
 Sign up here.

 Our goals are for Black, Indigenous, and & Latine Plant Scientists to be seen, heard, belong, and have agency within the plant science community.

-If you’re currently a Black, Indigenous, and Latine plant scientist in an unsupportive scientific environment or institution based on your race/ethnicity then our Safe Space Discord Server is a great place to seek advice, support, or a listening ear.
+If you’re currently a Black, Indigenous, and Latine plant scientist, consider joining our Safe Space Discord Server to seek advice, support, or a listening ear.